webview/webview_csharp/README.md

 You are always able to see which webview version *sharpWebview* uses by looking into the [CMakeLists.txt](https://github.com/webview/sharpWebview/blob/master/CMakeLists.txt) (GIT_TAG option in the *FetchContent_Declare* command).
 You can find all compiled libraries and used patches in the [libs](https://github.com/webview/sharpWebview/tree/master/libs) folder of this repository.

-All patches are also contributed back to [webview](https://github.com/webview/webview).

 # Get started

 ## Linux Prerequisites